gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Set-AIPFileLabel.md

 ## DESCRIPTION
 The **Set-AIPFileLabel** cmdlet applies a label to files (or to files in folders) specified by path, or clears the label from these files.

-In order to run this cmdlet the user who is running it should have a AIP policy downloaded.
-If no such policy is found, the user will be prompted to download a policy.
+To run this cmdlet, you must have the Azure Information Protection policy downloaded.
+If this policy is not downloaded, you will be prompted to download it.

 ## EXAMPLES